srhhh/GradientGrider/README.md

 # Example Execution

-If you have Windows or Mac, pleae leave.
+If you have Windows or Mac, please leave.
 You must have an alright version of gnuplot and fortran; only gfortran and ifort have been tested.

 Clone the master branch from github into your desired workspace.
 You should have a directory called "GradientGrider" with subdirectories "src" and "examples".